-We revisit isotonic regression on linear orders, which is the problem of fitting monotonic functions to best explain the data, in online settings.
-It was previously shown that online isotonic regression is unlearnable in a fully adversarial model, and this lead to its study in the fixed design model.
-Here we instead develop the more practical random permutation model.
+We revisit isotonic regression on linear orders, the problem of fitting monotonic functions to best explain the data, in an online setting.
+It was previously shown that online isotonic regression is unlearnable in a fully adversarial model, which lead to its study in the fixed design model.
+Here, we instead develop the more practical random permutation model.
 We show that the regret is bounded above by the excess leave-one-out loss for which we develop efficient algorithms and matching lower bounds.
-We also analyze the class of simple and popular forward algorithms, and make some recommendations where to look for algorithms for online isotonic regression on partial orders.
+We also analyze the class of simple and popular forward algorithms and recommend where to look for algorithms for online isotonic regression on partial orders.